Andrew-Jones657/andrew-jones657.github.io/Interpolation_Multivariate.md

 <li> a value of 1 indicates an observation fits perfectly in its cluster.  </li>
 </ul> </p> <br>

 <p> The average silhouette width for two clusters is 0.41, indicating an acceptable fit overall.
-However, one observation in each cluster does not fit well, as indicated by the bars falling below the 0.00 line.  </p> <br>
+However, one observation in each cluster does not fit well, as indicated by the bars falling below the 0.00 line.
+These observations are Grayson 3 SW in cluster 2 and Hazard Waterworks in cluster 1. </p> <br>

 <figure>